swiftly-solution/documentation/docgen/output/events/gameevents/onweaponzoomrifle.md

 ---

 # OnWeaponZoomRifle
-This event is triggered when exists for the game instructor to let it know when the player zoomed in with a regular rifle.
-Different from the above weapon_zoom because we don't use this event to notify bots
+This event is triggered when weapon_zoom_rifle is triggered.
 ::: tabs
 @tab Lua
 ```lua